 Tip #2: Show how determined you are to begin the volunteering work

 I am very eager to start the volunteering work, hence able to begin any sooner.
 Working here is the best opportunity to showcase my skills, learn more skills, and help the community in one way or another.
-I have passion in this field, and engaging in the organizations’ activity is a way of exploring my passion, thus making me happy.
+I have a passion for this field, and engaging in the organization’s activity is a way of exploring my passion, thus making me happy.

 11. What Do You Consider Challenging In Volunteering Work

 The interviewer wants to know the problematic issues relating to volunteering

 Tip #1: Relate some of the tough occasions you encountered

 Tip #2: Explain how you managed to cope with the situation